pantheon-systems/documentation/source/content/guides/accessibility/04-best-practices.md

 ### Alternative Text Descriptions

 The `alt` attribute describes the appearance or function of an image, and is presented as alternate text for an image if the image cannot be displayed.
 The [Alt text decision tree](https://www.w3.org/WAI/tutorials/images/decision-tree/) helps determine when you should use alternative text.

 - Non-decorative images: use `alt="description of the image"` attributes for all non-decorative images.

 - Decorative images: Include an empty `alt=""` attribute.
 Or, you can use `aria-hidden="true"`.
 For example: `<img src='/img/mybackgroundimage.png' alt="" aria-hidden="true" />`

-See [Alt Text](https://moz.com/learn/seo/alt-text) from Moz for more information.
+Refer to [Alt Text](https://moz.com/learn/seo/alt-text) from Moz for more information.

 ### Video Subtitles, Captions, and Transcripts